Operator calls from CRM

 Incoming calls are distributed among operators by the rules of the connected pipeline: the owner first, then the queue, taking availability into account.
 These rules are configured in the pipeline settings, not in the call window itself — see Pipelines and stages.

-When an incoming call reaches you, it appears the same way as an outgoing one: an active call in the deal chat with its controls.
+When an incoming call reaches you, it appears the same way as an outgoing one only when chat surfacing is enabled; in other modes handle it through routing and the call log.

 Where to listen to the recording